ottoSJTU/LKD-KGC/README.md

 !pip install -r requirements.txt
 ```

-- **Data Preparation**: The preprocessed Prometheus documentation dataset used in the paper is stored in `./data/prometheus_documents/`.
+- **Data Preparation**: The preprocessed Prometheus documentation dataset used in the paper is stored in `./data/prometheus_documents/` as example.
 Users may also prepare their own datasets as input.

 - **Running the Code**